 if result is None:

-raise GateError("Validator returned no result — possible timeout")
+raise GateError("Validator returned no result — treat as FAIL (timeout?)")

 if not isinstance(result, dict):